Choose Your Format

 {% tab title="3-Hour Events" %}

-* Many will complete the module
+Many participants will complete the module.
+Expect natural collaboration.

 {% endtab %}